0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python/README.md

 The researchers at Splunk arrived at the following results:
 ![ALT text](imgs/splunktests.png)

-To use this dataset as a meaningful comparison for Pathbyter I wrote a Python script that generated 100,000
+To use this dataset as a meaningful comparison for Pathbyter I took the following steps:
+1) I wrote a Python script that generated 100,000 garbage files, each 512kb, full of "hello world" on repeat.
+The files being different 'types' is redundant if the size is the same.
+We are flipping bits and not interested in the content.
+2) I streamlined Pathbyter's code (dropped internal function calls for the main attack loop).
+3) I let 'er rip bud.

 With multiprocessing you can speed up Python programs by a significant multiplier, paritcularly for CPU heavy tasks like encryption.